 The Great Compromise is why the United States has two chambers in its bicameral legislature: the House of Representatives and the Senate.
 Collectively, these are referred to as the United States Congress.

 Members of the House of Representatives are typically referred to as “Congresspeople” – “Congressman” or “Congresswoman,” depending on gender – while members of the Senate are Senators.

-The Great Compromise balances out concerns about representation based on population – although larger states have more power in the House of Representatives, all states have the same amount of power in the Senate.
+The Great Compromise balances concerns about congressional representation based on population – although larger states have more power in the House of Representatives, all states have the same amount of power in the Senate.

 All this ensures that every state is relevant when making laws that apply to the entire country.
 An example is that California can’t overpower Wyoming because, although they have more Representatives in the House, they each have the same number of senators in the Senate.

 Watch the following video to find out more about the Great Compromise:

 If you would like to download a PDF with our quiz, then please go to:

 Alternatively, you can take our online quiz here: